On the number of outer automorphisms of the automorphism group of a right-angled Artin group

 In this section, we demonstrate that Theorem A also holds for classes of centreless right-angled Artin groups.
 From now on, we assume that the graph $\Gamma$ has no social vertices, so that $\raag$, has trivial centre.
 A simplicial graph $\Gamma = (V,E)$ is said to have \emph{no separating intersection of links (`no SILs')} if for all $v, w \in V$ with $v$ not adjacent to $w$, each connected component of $\Gamma \setminus \left ( \lk(v) \cap \lk(w) \right)$ contains either $v$ or $w$.
 We have the following theorem. \begin{theorem}[Charney-Ruane-Stambaugh-Vijayan \cite{Charneyetal}] Let $\Gamma$ be a finite simplicial graph with no SILs.
 Then $\pc(\raag)$, the subgroup of $\autraag$ generated by partial conjugations, is a right-angled Artin group, whose defining graph has vertices in bijection with the partial conjugations of $\raag$. \end{theorem}

 We restrict ourselves to looking at certain no SILs graphs, to obtain a nice decomposition of $\autraag$.
-We say a graph $\Gamma$ is \emph{austere with star cuts} if it has trivial symmetry group and no dominated vertices.
-Note that this is a loosening of the definition of an austere graph: removing a vertex star need no longer leave the graph connected. \begin{lemma} Let $\Gamma=(V,E)$ be austere with star cuts and have no SILs.
+We say a graph $\Gamma$ is \emph{weakly austere} if it has trivial symmetry group and no dominated vertices.
+Note that this is a loosening of the definition of an austere graph: removing a vertex star need no longer leave the graph connected. \begin{lemma} Let $\Gamma=(V,E)$ be weakly austere and have no SILs.
 For $c \in V$, let $K_c = |\pi_0(\Gamma \setminus \st(c))|$.